DeveloperCielo/API-3.0/source/english.md

 In this manual will be presented an overview of Cielo E-commerce and the technical mechanism on the integration REST format.

 For all purchase orders, the goal is convert it in a sale.
-A sale using a card can be characterized in an authorized and captured transaction.
+A sale using a card can be characterized in **an authorized and captured transaction**.

-An authorized transaction only creates credit to the retailer if it can be captured (or confirmed).
+<aside class="warning">An authorized transaction only creates credit to the retailer if it can be captured (or confirmed).</aside>

 ## Solutions characteristics: